Insight

 Already an Enterprise Strategy Group client?
 Log in to read the full report.
 If you are not yet a Subscription Client but would like to learn more about accessing this report, please contact us

-To gain insights into these trends, Enterprise Strategy Group surveyed 373 IT, cybersecurity, and application development professionals in North America (U.S. and Canada) responsible for evaluating or purchasing cloud security technology products and services.
+To gain further insight into these trends, how organizations are attempting to overcome challenges, and the results of their efforts, Enterprise Strategy Group surveyed 364 IT and cybersecurity professionals in North America (U.S. and Canada) responsible for evaluating, purchasing, and managing endpoint management and/or security technologies.

 Already an Enterprise Strategy Group client?
 Log in to read the full report.
 If you are not yet a Subscription Client but would like to learn more about accessing this report, please contact us